 Keto lava cake is the perfect quick keto dessert to serve to your family and friends.
-Whether you’re on a keto diet or not everyone will love those molten cake with a delicious liquid chocolate center.
+Whether you’re on a keto diet or not everyone will love those molten cakes with a delicious liquid chocolate center.
 All you need to make these simple keto desserts are a few ingredients:

 Sugar-free chocolate – I love to use sugar-free dark chocolate sweetened with stevia.
-If you can’t find this where you live you can use 99% dark chocolate or 85% dark chocolate.
+If you can’t find this where you live, you can use 99% dark chocolate or 85% dark chocolate.
 This last option is sweeter and contains slightly more sugar and carbs er serve but still keto-friendly in a small amount.

 Sugar-free crystal sweetener – erythritol, Monk fruit stevia blend, or xylitol.
 Read my review of keto-friendly sweeteners to learn some more.